-North Carolina’s Brunswick Islands is known for its picturesque uncrowded beaches, deliciously fresh seafood, family-friendly entertainment and varied attractions.
-However, there is another worthwhile reason to spend time in NC’s Brunswick Islands... the many historic landmarks and the wonderfully vibrant culture!
-Grab your walking shoes and travel back in time through the five barrier islands, 45 miles of beaches and the array of charming coastal towns and discover the way life used to be.
-From historic landmarks to unique museums, there is a cultural experience awaiting around every corner.
+North Carolina’s Brunswick Islands is known for its picturesque beaches, deliciously fresh seafood, family-friendly entertainment, and enjoyable attractions.
+However, the area's many historic landmarks and wonderfully vibrant culture also make it the perfect vacation destination!
+Grab your walking shoes and travel back in time through the five unique barrier islands, six pristine beaches, and the array of charming coastal towns and discover the way life used to be.
+From historic landmarks to unique museums, a cultural experience awaits around every corner.

 Historic Attractions & Landmarks

-Explore the grounds of Brunswick Town and discover a place that played many roles throughout history.
-Brunswick Town was once a pre-revolutionary port on North Carolina’s Cape Fear River.
-The area was demolished by British troops in 1776, but then, during the Civil War Fort Anderson was constructed on the grounds.
-This town holds an abundance of fascinating history, old artifacts and items that have been uncovered by archaeologists and are now on display.
+Explore the grounds of one of North Carolina's state historic sites, Brunswick Town/Fort Anderson, and discover a place that played many roles throughout history.
+Once a pre-revolutionary port on North Carolina’s Cape Fear River, Brunswick Town was demolished by British troops in 1776, but then, during the Civil War, Fort Anderson was constructed on the grounds.
+Today, this site holds an abundance of fascinating history, old artifacts, and items that have been uncovered by archaeologists and are now on display.
 The remains of homes and other buildings of Brunswick Town are a visual reminder of the history found there.

 Oak Island Lighthouse

-Hop on the ferry in Southport and head on over to Bald Head Island, where sits the oldest lighthouse in North Carolina, Old Baldy.
-Built in 1817 this lighthouse was used to guard the mouth of the Cape Fear River for over 187 years.
-From the top of the lighthouse, one can witness amazing, scenic views of the area.
-You will want to make sure you bring your camera to take advantage of these photo opportunities!
-For an in-depth look at the history and background of the lighthouse and island, you can also take the Bald Head Island Historical Tour.
+Hop on the ferry in Southport and head over to Bald Head Island, where sits the oldest lighthouse in North Carolina, Old Baldy.
+Built in 1817, this lighthouse was used to guard the mouth of the Cape Fear River for over 187 years.
+From the top of Old Baldy, one can enjoy amazing, scenic views of the area's natural beauty and some great photo opportunities!
+Visitors can also explore the adjoining Smith Island Museum to discover facts about the island's rich past.
+For an in-depth look at the history and background of the lighthouse and Bald Head Island, you can also take the Bald Head Island Historical Tour.

 Robert Ruark Inn

 Stay right in the heart of history at the Robert Ruark Inn.
 Once owned by the grandparents of the late world-renowned writer Robert Ruark, this elegant home is where Ruark spent much of his time and was the inspiration for his novel The Old Man and the Boy.
 This whimsical bed and breakfast is located along the quiet streets of Southport and is nestled among beautiful ancient live oak trees, offering a scenic view of the stunning Cape Fear River.
 The Victorian-style home offers lavish bed and breakfast accommodations, along with a scrumptious multi-course Southern-style breakfast and daily afternoon wine and cheese.
-Guests can stay in luxury rooms decorated with antiques and explore historical Southport, located just steps away.
+Guests can stay in luxury rooms decorated with antiques and explore Southport's other historic landmarks and attractions that are located just steps away.

 Saint Phillip’s Episcopal Church